totalspectrum/spin2cpp/doc/general.md

 Most of COG RAM is used by the compiler, except that $1e0-$1ef are left free for application use.
 COG RAM from $00 to $ff is used for FCACHE, and so when you are sure no FCACHE is in use you may use this for scratch.

+The first 16 registers of LUT memory ($200 to $20f) are always left free.
+The remainder of the first half of LUT ($210 to $2ff) are used for functions that the user explicitly asks to put in LUT.
+If no such functions exist they are free for user use.

-The second half of LUT memory (from $300 to $3ff) may be used by compiler internal functions.
+The second half of LUT memory (from $300 to $3ff) may be used by compiler internal functions, and so should not be used by assembly code.

 `ptra` is used for the stack pointer.
 Applications should avoid using it.